MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 ## Business drivers

-Working closely with business partners, the Contoso IT team defines the business drivers for a VDI migration to Azure.
+Working closely with business partners, the Contoso IT team will define the business drivers for a VDI migration to Azure.
 These drivers might include:

 - **Current environment end-of-life:** A datacenter is out of capacity when it reaches the end of a lease or is closing down.
 Migrating to the cloud provides virtually unlimited capacity.
 Current software might also be reaching its end of life where it has become necessary to upgrade the software running Contoso's current VDI solution.
 - **Multi-session Windows 10 VDI:** Provide Contoso users with the only multi-session Windows 10 desktop virtualized in the cloud that's highly scalable, up to date, and available on any device.